HuiyingZz/NDDPlus/SanguneHalls+.md

 The sub page of NDDPlus wiki.
 Directs you to each part of the Sanguine Halls, the map of Gallery of Fear build guide by sidebar.

-You could use /ps [username] to check what piece others currently missing.
+You could use */ps [username]* to check what piece others currently missing.
 It's very helpful for the guy doing box (usually one of the guardian or paladin)

+Example:

+	/ps HuiyingZz

 As a general tip for all non-guardian classes: Shield can block golem's melee and attack but dash/meteor/vindicators/magic missle breaks it.
 In that case, Annilys may help you survive.